 Safety certificates and safety authorisations

-This page provides guidance on ROGS safety certificates and safety authorisations, how to apply, and useful links related to the application process.
+This page provides guidance on ROGS safety certificates and safety authorisations, including how to apply, and useful links related to the application process.

 What is safety certification and safety authorisation?

-Under ROGS, no one is able to operate vehicles or manage infrastructure on UK railway unless they have obtained the appropriate safety certificate or authorisation.
+Under ROGS, no one is able to operate vehicles or manage infrastructure on the UK railway unless they have obtained the appropriate safety certificate or authorisation.

 Is there just one certificate?